Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/make_slides.md

 ## Learning Goals of This Unit

-- Understand the basic functionality of makefiles (timestamps, dependencies, update rules).
+- Explain the basic functionality of makefiles (timestamps, dependencies, update rules).
 - Read simple makefiles and know where to look for additional material for complex makefiles.
 - Write simple makefiles for small projects.